5 Tips for a More Fulfilling Lifestyle

 Having been through the pandemic and its associated lockdowns (and we aren’t in the clear from them just yet!) many of us have had some extra time to think about where we are, and where we would like to be.
 The outcome is that a lot of us realised we want to live a more joyful and fulfilling life.

 Sound selfish when there are people in the world struggling for every bite of food they eat?
 I don’t think so.
 One person’s more fulfilling lifestyle might include volunteering at a shelter, a soup kitchen, or a food bank, or even taking a 6 month sabbatical to go to a developing country to dig latrines.
 Fulfilment is all about personal choice, after all – we don’t all crave Ferraris and Gucci bags to feel like we have wrung all the juice out of life.
+In fact, many of us could do with decluttering our lives a little, not to mention our minds!

 The upshot is, we all have one life (as far as I know) and it’s probably not a bad idea to enjoy as much of it as we can!